quantum-tinkerer/MeanFi/docs/source/graphene_example.md

   mf_sols = np.asarray(mf_sols).reshape((len(Us), len(Vs)))
   return gaps, mf_sols
 ```
-We chose to initialize a new guess for each $U$ value, but not for each $V$ value.
-Instead, for consecutive $V$ values we use the previous mean-field solution as a guess.
-We do this because the mean-field solution is expected to be smooth in the interaction strength and therefore by using an inspired guess we can speed up the calculation.
+We chose to initialize a new guess for each new $U$ and $V$ value.
+For certain mean-field problems, one might want to reuse the mean-field solution of a nearby parameter as the next guess in order to speed up computations.
+However, as the size of this system is still small, we can afford to initialize a new guess for each new $U$ and $V$ value.

 We can now compute the phase diagram and then plot it